stockcrack/athena-docs/docs/index.md

 ENTERPRISE AI IN ACTION
 Discover how we help enterprises leverage Hybrid AI to build smarter interactive applications (3 min video):
+*Note that this is not the right video, just an example of how to embed a video in this mockup.*

 [![alt text](https://img.youtube.com/vi/fGEU_obHM5M/0.jpg)](https://www.youtube.com/watch?v=fGEU_obHM5M)